mccpy/hw-3-alexander-lazarov/README.md

 Download (cut-and-paste) and run Preparation Program 1.
 Explain in a few words each:

 * Which geometrical object does it draw? - it draws 9 circles, only 4 of which are visible
-* What is the color of the object, and where is it specified? - the circles are red
+* What is the color of the object, and where is it specified? - the circles are red, specified as the last kwarg (`fc='r'`)
 * How does it implement periodic boundary conditions?
 * What makes that you can see it on the computer screen? - the `pylab.show()` method call
 * Does this program create a file?
 What is this file's name?
 How would you change it? - it creates a file called `one_disk.png`, I'd change it to `multiple_disks.png`